rage/programming-23/data/faq.md

 We would be very grateful if you'd let us know through the course support channels or via email to course maintainers at ohjelmoinnin-mooc@helsinki.fi.
 Thank you!

+### Why doesn't TMC show all parts of the course?
+How can I download the next part's exercises?

+Next part's exercises can be downloaded once you've gained 25% or more of the previous part's exercise points.

 <span class="h2">Participating from educational institutions in Finland</span>

 <notice>The questions below are relevant mainly to participants who are enrolled in a Finnish university or other educational institution.</notice>

 ### I don't know how to enrol, can I still start the course?